-I lived for many years in the city of Porto Alegre (“Happy Harbor”), also located in Rio Grande do Sul, where I received my Ph.D. from Universidade Federal do Rio Grande do Sul (UFRGS) in 2009, under the supervision of Prof. Thaisa Storchi Bergmann.
-I also spent some time visiting Penn State University (Pennsylvania, US), Durham University (UK) and the University of Wyoming (Wyoming, US).
+I lived for many years in the city of Porto Alegre (“Happy Harbor”), also located in Rio Grande do Sul, where I received my Ph.D. from Universidade Federal do Rio Grande do Sul in 2009, under the supervision of Prof. Thaisa Storchi Bergmann.
+During my PhD, I spent some time visiting Penn State University and Durham University.

-After becoming a doctor, I spent some time as a visiting researcher in UFRGS.
-Then I moved to USA in Aug.
-2010 where I was a postdoctoral researcher at NASA Goddard Space Flight Center for more than three years.
-At NASA, I collaborated with researchers involved in the Fermi and Swift space observatories in the Astroparticle Physics and X-ray Astrophysics Labs.
+After getting my PhD, I moved to USA where I was a postdoctoral researcher at NASA Goddard Space Flight Center for four years.
+At NASA, I collaborated with researchers involved in the Fermi, Swift and XMM-Newton space observatories in the Astroparticle Physics and X-ray Astrophysics Labs.

-My latest exciting endeavor is joining the faculty of the Astronomy Department at the Instituto de Astronomia, Geofisica e Ciencias Atmosfericas (IAG), University of Sao Paulo (USP), as an Assistant Professor.
-USP is widely considered the best university in Brasil and among the top 3 in Latin America.
+Eventually, I moved back to my home country and I am currently an Associate Professor at the Astronomy Department at the Instituto de Astronomia, Geofisica e Ciencias Atmosfericas (IAG), University of Sao Paulo (USP).
+USP is widely considered the best university in Brasil.

-I am gaúcho, so while speaking portuguese I throw lots of “bah!”, “tchê!” and “tri” (“gauchês”), expressions that only gaúchos understand… And I love churrascos (the realization of super-Eddington feeding at human scales).
+I am gaúcho, so while speaking portuguese I can throw a number of “bah!”, “tchê!” and “tri” expressions that are called “gauchês” in Brasil.
+These are expressions that only gaúchos understand.
+And as a gaúcho, I love churrascos (the realization of super-Eddington feeding at human scales).

 I am an avid reader.
 Here are the books I am currently reading.